 I have a hydrangea that grows very large each summer but does not flower.
 It seems to die back each winter.
 It grows about 4’ by 4’ each summer.
 It is on the east side of my house.
 Is it possible to successfully move it someplace else in the spring?

-Sangamon County Illinois hydrangea Posted about 1 month ago
+Sangamon County Illinois hydrangea Posted 3 months ago

 I purchased two pampas grass plants from my local nursery back in June.
 They have not grown at all.
 They are still the same size and green